 How to Get Rid of Malware and Keep It Out

-Malware comes in many guises and disguises, and it’s invading our digital lives at home and at work at an alarming rate.
+There are many types of malware with many guises and disguises, and it’s invading our digital lives at home and at work at an alarming rate.

-Broadly defined, malware encompasses any type of malicious code that is typically delivered via email or websites and then installed on systems and servers with the aim of disrupting, disabling or taking control of these computing devices.
-To dodge detection, cunning cybercriminals hide malware in files, mask it to look like legitimate applications or use other obfuscation techniques to bypass security controls.
+Broadly defined, malware encompasses any type of malicious code that is typically delivered via email or websites and then installed on systems and servers with the aim of disrupting, disabling, or taking control of these computing devices.
+To dodge detection, cunning cybercriminals hide malware in files, mask it to look like legitimate applications, or use other obfuscation techniques to bypass security controls.
 And just about everyone is vulnerable to these increasingly sophisticated, evasive and insidious threats.

 According to the AV-TEST Institute, more than 350,000 new malware and potentially unwanted applications (PUA) appear on the threat landscape every single day.
 Here’s a perspective on how fast the volume of malware has accelerated in the past nine years.
 In 2010, there were 47 million malware samples.
 In 2019, that number has skyrocketed to 902 million and counting.
+Understanding the types of malware is the first step to preventing and removing it:

-The Many Flavors of Malware
+The Many Types of Malware

 - Backdoor: Remotely accesses a system or encrypted data by bypassing security mechanisms like encryption